AryaAnuj2004/Air_Mouse_Hand/README.md

 - Triggers mouse events like move, click, drag and scrolling using gesture conditions

 ## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE-MIT) file for details.